 with a lengthening of a part of the calf muscle or Achilles tendon.
 This is often performed through one or more small cuts in the back of the leg/ankle.
 Finally, the plantar fascia may be tight.
 The plantar fascia is a cord-like structure

 that runs from the heel to the front part of the foot.
-Partial or complete plantar fascia release may be done.
+Your surgeon may perform a partial or complete plantar fascia release.

 Dorsiflexion osteotomy of the first metatarsal: This procedure flattens out the arch.